Meckel SyndromeSymptoms, Doctors, Treatments, Advances & More

 Valley Kidney Specialists, PC

-.
+Margaret Duffy is an Internal Medicine specialist and a Nephrologist practicing medicine in Allentown, Pennsylvania.
 Dr. Duffy is rated as an Experienced provider by MediFind in the treatment of Meckel Syndrome.
-Her top areas of expertise are Acute Kidney Failure, Nephrosclerosis, Renovascular Hypertension, and Chronic Kidney Disease.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Acute Kidney Failure, Nephrosclerosis, Renovascular Hypertension, and Chronic Kidney Disease.
+Dr. Duffy is board certified in American Board Of Internal Medicine.

 Published Date: May 01, 2012